Natural gas: Town gas

 Town gas is a flammable gaseous fuel made by the destructive distillation of coal.
 It contains a variety of calorific gases including hydrogen, carbon monoxide, methane, and other volatile hydrocarbons, together with small quantities of non-calorific gases such as carbon dioxide and nitrogen, and was used in a similar way to natural gas.
 This is a historical technology and is not usually economically competitive with other sources of fuel gas today.

 Most town "gashouses" located in the eastern US in the late 19th and early 20th centuries were simple by-product coke ovens that heated bituminous coal in air-tight chambers.
 The gas driven off from the coal was collected and distributed through networks of pipes to residences and other buildings where it was used for cooking and lighting.
 (Gas heating did not come into widespread use until the last half of the 20th century.)
 The coal tar (or asphalt) that collected in the bottoms of the gashouse ovens was often used for roofing and other waterproofing purposes, and when mixed with sand and gravel was used for paving streets.

+Synthetic natural gas

+Synthetic natural gas (SNG), is a fuel gas (predominantly methane, CH4) that can be produced from fossil fuels such as lignite coal, oil shale, or from biofuels or using electricity with power-to-gas system.
+Gasification process is used to generate SNG.
+When the gasification is conducted with hydrogen in place of oxygen/air, it is called hydrogasification.

+Renewable natural gas

+Renewable natural gas (RNG), also known as biomethane, is a renewable fuel made from biogas that has been upgraded to a quality similar to fossil natural gas and has a methane concentration of 90% or greater.